 Get a social media audit

 It’s important to understand where you stand currently to decide where you want to go.
 How many current active social networks you have and which ones are absolutely necessary?
 It’s pointless being on every channel and diluting your presence.
 You would rather be on a few good ones and maximize it for effect and impact.
-Social media marketers continue to highlight the importance of being on the most prominent ones.
+Social media marketers continue to highlight the importance of being on the most prominent ones to ensure an efficient social media marketing strategy.
 According to a survey, more than half the respondents confessed using YouTube (54%), LinkedIn (58%), Twitter (59%), Instagram (73%) and Facebook (94%).

 Zero in on ideal customer demographics